mezis/mezis.github.com/_drafts/learning-part-2.md

 and normalized inputs; but transforming inputs so their values are well spread gives us an extra gain.

-Specializing the ANNs per segment doesn't seem to help either.
+Specialising the ANNs per segment doesn't seem to help either.

-##### Looking in the closer future
+##### Looking at the near future

 Patterns of user behaviour evolve over time.
 Even more importantly, in an e-commerce application like [ours](http://www.housetrip.com/), the segments and